 Congenital hypothyroidism is a condition in which the thyroid gland does not produce enough thyroid hormone to meet the needs of the body.
 The treatment is daily replacement of the missing thyroid hormone with synthetic thyroid hormone tablets (also called sodium levothyroxine or L-thyroxine).
 The synthetic thyroid hormone acts exactly like the hormone produced by the thyroid gland.

 There are many other known genetic disorders.
 Everyday, scientists work to discover new genes and the characteristics that they code for.

-- Birth Defects Monitoring - This area of the Texas Department of State Health Services seeks to learn more about the causes of birth defects, in working toward prevention and linking families with services that help meet their needs.
+- Birth Defects and Epidemiology Surveillance - This area of the Texas Department of State Health Services seeks to learn more about the causes of birth defects, in working toward prevention and linking families with services that help meet their needs.

 - March of Dimes - The mission of the March of Dimes is to improve the health of babies by preventing birth defects and infant mortality.

 - National Organization for Rare Disorders, Inc. - NORD is a unique federation of voluntary health organizations dedicated to helping people with rare "orphan" diseases and assisting the organizations that serve them.
 NORD is committed to the identification, treatment, and cure of rare disorders through programs of education, advocacy, research, and service.

 - Glossary of Genetic Terms - Provides explanations of the terminology used when talking about genetics and genetic disorders.